josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/⚖️_Legal_State_Governance/🧩_distributed_executive_governance.md

 ---

 ## 🏮 Footer
-**Distributed Executive Governance** is part of Polaris’ constitutional redesign cluster.
+*🧩 Distributed Executive Governance* is part of Polaris’ constitutional redesign cluster.
 It maps how modern states can move from “monarch-in-disguise” executive models to structures that resist distortion and keep governance aligned with human cognition and democratic safety.

 Crosslinks: